Toggle menu

 5.)
 Never trust old coils as they may have been subjected to overheating which would damage the coil.

 6.)
-Most cars are well along in years and have had multiple owners so what you see is not always correct in the wiring.
+Most cars are well along in years and have had multiple owners.
+Often what you see in the wiring is not always correct.
 Make sure the correct wires are going to the +ve and -ve side of the coil.
 While the car may run with the old points if the wires have been crossed it can keep the 123ignition from functioning properly.

 7.)
 Take the red wire off the coil positive and connect it to the switched side of the fuse block.
 This also solved a tachometer issue on a customers car.

 8.)
 Weak Spark, Use a good quality spark plug wire if you have a weak spark.
 Check all connections in the ignition circuit for bad connections.
 I would check the voltage of the coil under load.
-Emphasize there needs to be good connections everywhere.
-Also check the GND and try another coil.
+We cannot over emphasize the need to have good connections everywhere.
+Also check the GRND and try another coil.

 9.)
 Re check your wiring.
 On TUNE models the Blue wire (curve 1) goes to a good ground.
 The yellow wire goes to a power source (6 or 12v) and when it is energized provides curve 2.

-If you have found some helpful hints for unforseen installation issues please share them with me so I can post them here.
+If you have found some helpful hints for unforeseen installation issues, please share them with me so I can post them here.

 Thanks